9/11 Commission FAQs

 No. The Commission was established in the legislative branch and legislative branch records are not subject to Freedom of Information Act (FOIA) provisions.
 FOIA only applies to records of the executive branch and Presidential Records Act records.

 NARA has established guidelines for appealing disclosure decisions.

 Do you have any audiovisual records?

 Yes.
 The Commission compiled approximately 1,700 discrete audiovisual items, primarily audiocassettes of air traffic control recordings.
-These records have not been processed and must be preserved and screened prior to release.
-At this time, the records are not in a format that allows them to be readily available to the public.
-NARA has established a working group to develop a system whereby we can preserve and process these records.
-The working group will begin its work later in 2009.
+These records must be preserved and screened prior to release.
+Some of the audio recordings of interviews are available through the National Archives Catalog.
 The video of the Commission's hearings is accessible on the Commission's website.